Holocaust Survivors and Remembrance Project: "Forget You Not".

 Picture H

-A young boy is forced to paint "Jew" on the wall of this father's store.
+A young boy is forced to paint "Jew" on the wall of his father's store.

 Photo Credit: AKG.